stasaki/DEcode/README.md

 ### Add RNA features
 #### Prerequisites
-Before running the code in this repository, you must have the following python libraries installed on your system:
+Before running the scripts to create custom input data, you must have the following python libraries installed on your system:

 - pandas
 - scipy